- Update

 Highlights

-- Policy adoption is slow due to the fragmented administrative structure.
+- Policy adoption is slow due to the fragmented administrative structure in 3 entities.

 - Three power generation and distribution companies benefit from regional monopolies.